abouchou/Vivli/README.md

-# Vivli System - Antibiotic Decision Support Platform
+# Vivli - Anticipating Resistance Risks to Cefiderocol in MDR Pathogens

 ## Overview

-The Vivli system is a comprehensive antibiotic decision support platform that combines multiple prediction models to provide evidence-based antibiotic recommendations.
+This project combines multiple prediction models to provide evidence-based antibiotic recommendations.
 The system uses machine learning to recommend antibiotics in optimal order of efficacy, with cefiderocol as the last resort option.

 ## 🏗️ Architecture